aserg-ufmg/apidiff/README.md

 UtilFile.writeFile("output.csv", listChanges);
 ```

-* Filtering Packages:
+* Filtering Packages according to their names:

-It is possible to filter in or filter out packages according to their names.

 ```java
 Classifier.INTERNAL: Elements that are in packages with the term "internal".